Horn & Hardart: Revivals

 In 1987, Horn & Hardart opened two 1950s themed Dine-O-Mat restaurants in New York.
 They closed less than two years later.

 In 1986 its only remaining Philadelphia area restaurant was in Bala Cynwyd, Pennsylvania.
 In summer 1987 the company opened another restaurant in Bensalem, Pennsylvania, a second in the Philadelphia area.
 Its planned square footage was 15000 sqft.
 The space was a former Duff's Cafeteria.
 In December 1988 it was to open another location in Jenkintown, Pennsylvania.

 In the early 1990s, two entrepreneurs bought the Philadelphia company (Horn & Hardart Baking Co.) out of bankruptcy.
 While they did not open any restaurants, they reproduced a dozen of the most famous food items, including macaroni and cheese, Harvard beets, tapioca pudding, and cucumber salad.
 The food was packed fresh, refrigerated, and sold in supermarkets throughout Philadelphia and New Jersey.
 The food was still available up until 2002.

 The Horn & Hardart name was used for a now-dormant chain of coffee shops in Pennsylvania and New Jersey.
 The Horn & Hardart Coffee Co. closed its last coffee shop in 2005.

 As of 2016, the Horn & Hardart – Bakery Cafe is the name of a coffee shop in Philadelphia, Pennsylvania.

 The assets of the company were purchased in 2015 as Horn & Hardart Coffee.
 They recreated the original East Coast City Roast and branded coffee was offered as of 2016 on their website.
 They also offered a subscription service called The Automat Club.

-A company called Horn & Hardart Brands had as of 2018 a website, with a 2014 copyright, offering coffee online and at food stores in the Philadelphia area.

-As of November 2022 the official Horn & Hardart website announces that the coffee brand will return in 2023.
+As of November 2022, the official Horn & Hardart website announced that the brand had returned with a recreation of the original Automat Blend of coffee.
+The website also says the company is in the process of modernizing the Automat and restoring the brand online and in retail.
+The new CEO, David Arena, published his vision for the company online which he says includes reopening an Automat in the future.